ICPSwap-Labs/icpswap-farm/README.md

 Regarding these canisters, only the data collection canisters are self-developed by ICPSwap, the rest can be found in the current project, or other projects that have been open-sourced in IC ecosystem.
 We have a plan to open source this part of the code later, for now, please use the compiled wasm and did files in the current project.

 When running the `test-flow.sh` script for the first time, in order to shorten the testing time, we use shorter pledge duration and distribution cycle.
-So we can find the function *create* in FarmController.mo.
+So we can find the function *create* in FarmFactory.mo.

 Comment out these lines: